 He was the first Chairman in 1986 and he continued to chair it continuously for the first 15 years.
 As the leader, it was his job to suggest changes while others implemented but always took the blame if they didn't work.
 Presently, he is still very active in supporting the festival.

 A major decision-maker and contributor of the festival.
 He worked closely together with Gus James making important decisions that significantly made the festival into a huge success.
 He passed away in 2006 at the age of 81

 He gave the festival his expertise in advertising and in the public relations field.
 His agency, Arthur Polizos Associates was one of the regions largest and most successful firms.
 He died in 2005 at age 79.

 He is a major contributor to the festival both financially and a visionary.
 He assisted with many decisions in ensuring the success of the festival.
 He is currently still involved, by taking the lead in cooking the tiropites and spanakopites.

 Nick was a festival chairman for over 10 years and has been very instrumental in the daily operations of the festival.
 He still currently leads the way with hands-on experience in the day-to-day operations of the festival.

 Assisted with many functions of the festival offering his expertise from the restaurant business.
 Very involved in the front-lines of the festival and a great troubleshooter.

 Along with his brother Spyro, Jerry ran the the festival kitchen and cooked many of the dishes, especially the meats and making the pastitsio and moussaka from scratch.
 He ensured the kitchen ran efficiently and smoothly for over 15 years.
-He is still active but not in the same capacity.
+He passed away in 2014 at age 85.

 Spyro assisted his brother Jerry in the festival kitchen making sure the food was of the top most quality just like the local restaurants that he and his brother owned.
 He still offers his help in the Loukoumades booth of the festival.
 He passed into God's Paradise at age 89 on January 2016.